quintel/documentation/docs/main/cost-methods.md

 title: Cost methods
 ---

-This page describes how costs are calculated for a scenario in the ETM.
+This page describes the main cost groups of the ETM and how they are calculated for a scenario.

 The ETM had six main cost groups.
 These groups consist of sub groups.
 These subgroups are the sum of individual technologies and some additional modules.
-A detailed overview can be found in the ['datadump'](https://pro.energytransitionmodel.com/scenario/data/data_export/energy-flows).
+A detailed datadump of all groups and subgroups and modules and can be found in the ['datadump'](https://pro.energytransitionmodel.com/scenario/data/data_export/energy-flows).
+A detailed overview of the scope per subgroup can be found ['here'](https://docs.energytransitionmodel.com/main/cost-overview-per-sector).

-All ['technologies'](https://github.com/quintel/etdataset/tree/master/nodes_source_analyses) and ['datasets (or regions)'](https://github.com/quintel/etdataset/tree/master/source_analyses) are researched.
-Technologies have the same starting assumptions for all regions.
-Carrier costs can be different per region.
-WHen making a scenario, many of these assumptions can be changed in the ['Costs'](https://pro.energytransitionmodel.com/scenario/costs/costs_heat/district-heating-infrastructure) section of the ETM.

 ## Main cost groups
-The yearly costs of a scenario in the ETM is built up from all technologies and carriers, and C in a scenario.
+The yearly costs of a scenario in the ETM is built up from all technologies, carriers, and CO2 costs in a scenario. **Important:** Group 1-4 consists of the CAPEX and OPEX excluding fuels and CCUS costs.
+Group 5 includes all the fuel costs and group 6 all the CCUS and CO2 costs.

 1. **Buildings and installations:** Building and installation-related costs (CAPEX + OPEX) of sectors.
 Subgroups:
   -  Households
   -  Buildings
   -  Transport
+  -  Industry
   -  Agriculture
-  -  Industry

 2. **Energy Production:** Installation-related costs (CAPEX + OPEX) of the energy production sector.
 Subgroups:
   -  Power plants